rhicspin/cnipol/README.md

 must be set.
 We provide an example bash script `script/setup.sh` with predefined paths which should work on the eic cluster of the RACF (RHIC and ATLAS Computing Facility).
 Review and modify this script as needed to match your specific system configuration.
+A example is the variable CNIPOL_DIR, which the directory you setup the code.
 This script can be ran with an optional argument for the RHIC run number, e.g. `run_id = 9|11|12|13|15|17`, execute in the terminal (Note: You need to be bash shell.
 Type bash):

     source script/setup.sh [run_id]